I’ve used SiteGround WordPress hosting for AskEustache, this site you’re on, for 3 years.

 - GoGeek is suitable for ~100,000 visits.

-It is not limit on how much visits you can receive.
-But an estimation of how much visits will use your allowed server resources.
+There is no limit on how many visits you can receive.
+But estimation of how many visits will consume your allowed server resources.

-The table below includes programs executions and CPU seconds limit per plan.
+The table below includes program executions and CPU seconds limit per plan.

 It took me 8 years to do proper research on that and finally sign up for a Siteground account.

-What if one of my website go viral?
+What if one of my websites goes viral?

 So, no surprise there.

-These are things I cannot list as con.
+These are things I cannot list as cons.
 They are not bad.
-But they are things you must be aware of before you join.
-Italk about them recently.
+But there are things you must be aware of before you join.
+I talked about some of them briefly earlier.

 - renewal pricing is higher.
 The first payment is a discounted price.
-However, they are transparent and list first charge and renewals for you.
+However, they are transparent and list the first charges and renewals for you.

-- limits on CPU usage, account executions (server side processing languages) and inodes (files and folders).
+- limits on CPU usage, account executions (server-side processing languages), and inodes (files and folders).
 This is normal as it is technically impossible for a server to function without limits.
-You’ll find this info on comparison page.
-However up to 40,000 executions a day and up to 800,000 executions a month is enough for any website that should be on a shared server.
+You’ll find this info on the comparison page.
+However, up to 40,000 executions a day and up to 800,000 executions a month are enough for any website that should be on a shared server.

 Siteground Review Verdict: Do I recommend them?

-If you need help starting a blog, I have a tutorial on how to install and configure WordPress using Siteground.
+If you need help starting a blog, I have a tutorial on how to install and configure WordPress.